sakib/sakib.github.io/README.md

 I wanted this to be less so a resume and more so a glimpse into my life, what I care about, my principles, and my lights.

-## To Do

-Incorporate last line of https://www.poetryfoundation.org/poems/89897/good-bones

 ## License

 Strata by HTML5 UP